 CB2 receptors are mostly in the peripheral organs, especially cells associated with the immune system.

 Cannabinoids can be administered by smoking, vaporizing, oral ingestion, transdermal patch, intravenous injection, sublingual absorption, or rectal suppository.
 Once in the body, most cannabinoids are metabolized in the liver, although some is stored in fat.

 Cannabinoids can be separated from the plant by extraction with organic solvents.
 However, to produce high purity, cannabinoid chemical synthesis or semisynthesis is generally required.

 InMed specializes in developing novel therapies through the R&D into the extensive pharmacology of cannabinoids in combination with innovative drug delivery systems, positioning the company as a unique first-mover in the cannabis-pharma sector.

-InMed's management team and board of directors have well over a century of combined experience in the biopharmaceutical space.
+InMed's management team has well over a century of combined experience in the biopharmaceutical space.
 Together, the professionals comprising this team are guiding InMed into exciting opportunities in the cannabis-pharma sector.